 Frack Free Dee welcomes the moratorium on fracking but it says

 “We won’t be recycling our leaflets and shutting up shop just yet, as behind the attention-grabbing headline, the wording of the statement clearly leaves the door ajar for this destructive and unnecessary industry to return.
 It falls far short of the total and unequivocal ban which we’re campaigning for.”

 4 November 2019

-Fracking moratorium – the answered questions.
+Fracking moratorium – the unanswered questions.
 DrillOrDrop report on written ministerial statement and company responses.